GDQuest/godot-steering-ai-framework/README.md

 This project is a framework for the [Godot game engine](https://godotengine.org/).
 It takes a lot of inspiration from the excellent [GDX-AI](https://github.com/libgdx/gdx-ai) framework for the [LibGDX](https://libgdx.badlogicgames.com/) java-based framework.

-Every class in the toolkit is based on Godot's [Reference](https://docs.godotengine.org/en/latest/classes/class_reference.html) type.
+Every class in the framework is based on Godot's [Reference](https://docs.godotengine.org/en/latest/classes/class_reference.html) type.
 There is no need to have a complex scene tree; everything that has to do with the AI's movement can be contained inside movement-oriented classes.

 As a short overview, a character is represented by a steering agent; it stores its position, orientation, maximum speeds and current velocity.
 A steering behavior is associated with a steering agent and calculates a linear and/or angular change in velocity based on its information.
 The coder then applies that acceleration in whatever ways is appropriate to the character to change its velocity, like RigidBody's apply_impulse, or a KinematicBody's move_and_slide.

+## Installation ##

+The cleanest way to install the framework onto your project is to take the `/src/` folder and copy it into your project.
+I recommend something like `res://systems/godot-steering-framework/`.

 ## Getting Started ##

-The framework's documentation and code reference are both available on the [GDQuest](https://www.gdquest.com/docs/godot-steering-toolkit/getting-started/) website's documents.
+The framework's documentation and code reference are both available on the [GDQuest](https://www.gdquest.com/docs/godot-steering-ai-framework/getting-started) website's documents.

 ### More information and resources ###

 - [Understanding Steering Behaviors](https://gamedevelopment.tutsplus.com/series/understanding-steering-behaviors--gamedev-12732): Breakdowns of various behaviors by Fernando Bevilacqua with graphics and in-depth explanations.
 - [GDX-AI Wiki](https://github.com/libgdx/gdx-ai/wiki/Steering-Behaviors): Descriptions of how LibGDX's AI submodule uses steering behaviors with a few graphics.
-Since this toolkit uses it for inspiration, there will be some similarities.
+Since this framework uses it for inspiration, there will be some similarities.
-- [RedBlobGames](https://www.redblobgames.com/) - An excellent resources for complex pathfinding like A\*, graph theory, and other algorithms that are game-development related.
+- [RedBlobGames](https://www.redblobgames.com/): An excellent resources for complex pathfinding like A\*, graph theory, and other algorithms that are game-development related.
 Steering behaviors are not covered, but for anyone looking to study and bulk up on their algorithms, this is a great place.

 ## Example usage ##

-The fastest way to get started is to look at a sample class that makes use of the toolkit.
+The fastest way to get started is to look at a sample class that makes use of the framework.

 The goal of this class is to show how an agent can chase a player and predict where the player *will* be while also maintaining a distance from them.
 When the agent’s health is low, it will flee from the player directly.
 The agent will keep facing the player while it’s chasing them, but will look where it's going while it’s fleeing.